chenkennt/SignalRSample/README.md

 ## Deploy Your Chat Room to Azure

-Next step is to deploy your chat room app to an Azure Web App so you don't need to host it by yourself.
+Next let's deploy your chat room app to an Azure Web App so you don't need to host it by yourself.

-1. Azure Web App supports Docker container, first build the chat room app into a container.
+1. Azure Web App supports Docker container, so first build the chat room app into a Docker image.
    ```
    docker build -t chatdemo .
    ```